 Ultimately, there really isn’t a “right” semantic approach for all content (though some semantic purists may disagree).
 Again, I encourage you to focus on being thoughtful with your markup.
 Know your reasons why you chose certain elements over others and be open to learning different approaches.
 What makes sense to you semantically today may change as your knowledge grows.

 Since the focus of this article is semantic markup, I must take some time to talk about HTML5.
-While it is still in draft form, HTML5 introduces a number of new semantic elements, which may reduce or eliminate your need to use <div>s for structure:
+While it is still in draft form, HTML5 introduces a number of new semantic elements, which may reduce or eliminate your need to use

 For the scope of this article, I’m not going to delve any further in to HTML5.
 Plus, I’ve only developed one site with HTML5, and I’m still working to get my head around the nuances of the spec.
 I do recommend, though, that you check out these excellent resources which have proved useful to me: